Home

 The one nest is right beside our front door in a 'Welcome' sign plant basket hung on the wall.

-This momma Robin is used to us and doesn't even chirp while we are near her nest, just stays close by.
-T
+This Momma Robin is used to us and doesn't even chirp while we are near her nest, just stays close by.

-he front porch is small, but Im worried that an animal could jump on the side railings and easily jump into the nest.
+The front porch is small, but I'm worried that an animal could jump on the side railings and easily jump into the nest.

 I live with my parents and want to find a somewhat nice looking way to make it hard for animals to get on the railings, plus a way that is safe for the birds.

-As for around the front porch I think Im going to 1)sprinkle coffee grinds in the gardens
+As for around the front porch I think I'm going to:

 2) sprinkle dried Rue (a strong smelling herb cats dislike) on the grass